For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

 The Facebook Group: “Studieren mit Kind an der Uni Göttingen” (Studying with children at Uni Göttingen) offers the opportunity to exchange ideas. https://www.facebook.com/groups/707007979634877

-Due to the constantly changing conditions, students who have already been nominated for an exchange programme should get in touch directly with their usual contacts directly for up-to-date information.
+Due to the continuing changing environment, students who have already been nominated for an exchange program should contact their direct contacts for updated information.

-Collected information and answers to frequently asked questions can be found on the overview page on teaching in the winter semester.
+Collected information and answers to frequently asked questions can be found on the overview page on teaching in the summer semester.

-Specific regulations, including such for new recruits, are to be found in the new version of the “Rules and procedures for admitting people to the University of Göttingen” (version 3.1, 24th August 2021).
+Guests may be admitted if the current coronavirus entry regulations of the German government allow this.
+Rules in detail can be found in the “Rules and procedures for admitting people to the University of Göttingen” (version 3.1, 26 August 2021).

 Will the ZESS courses (e.g. language courses) take place?